mauijay/ci4-bs5/README.md

 - This endpoint requires a Shield token via `Authorization: Bearer <token>`.
 - Generate/manage tokens using your existing Shield token flow for this project.
 Refer to CodeIgniter Shield documentation for Personal Access Tokens.

+## Release Notes & Labels

+This repository uses `.github/release.yml` to auto-generate release notes grouped by labels.

+See `docs/RELEASING.md` for:

+- Recommended label set (`.github/labels.yml`).
+- A GitHub CLI snippet to sync labels.
+- Steps to draft and publish a release using generated notes.